Skip to main content

 A

 The Era 100 is genuinely versatile.
-I use mine in two completely different ways, and they excel at both.
+I use mine in two completely different configurations, and they excel at both.

 Performance